Jobs, Economy & Trade

 More on Jobs, Economy & Trade

-Congressman Brian Higgins (NY-26), who serves as Co-Chair of the Northern Border Caucus, released the following statement in response to today’s announcement that the Canadian government is extending travel restrictions between the United States and Canada through September 21, 2020:
+Congressman Brian Higgins (NY-26), who serves as Co-Chair of the Northern Border Caucus and the Canada-U.S. Interparliamentary Group released the following statement in response to ongoing discussions about U.S.-Canada border restrictions:

 “It is clearly the beginning of the end of the border shutdown between the U.S. and Canada.
 In conversations with government leaders on both sides of the border we are learning plans are moving forward to provide for expanded crossing allowances.
 Action is long overdue.